 Other people began to report seeing a shadowy figure dressed in seaman’s clothing lurking among the graves at dusk.
 Uncanny, weird, and frightening things began to happen in and around Godstone’s church.

-Finally the priest and churchwardens removed the pirate’s body and reburied him with a full Christian service, opposite the church doors.
-Here you will find a most unusual headstone only a few yards from the church doors of St Nicholas, the Parish Church of Godstone.
-Carved on it are the notorious skull and crossbones which mark the final resting place of a pirate and smuggler who died of wounds received in the ambush carried out by customs officers in 1687.
+Finally, the priest and churchwardens removed the pirate’s body and reburied him with a full Christian service, opposite the church doors.
+Here you will find a most unusual headstone, only a few yards from the church doors of St Nicholas, the Parish Church of Old Godstone.
+Carved on it are the notorious skull and crossbones which mark the final resting place of the pirate and smuggler, who died of wounds received in the ambush carried out by customs officers in 1687.
 From then on nothing more was seen or heard of Godstone’s pirate ghost.
 At last he was at peace.